GoogleCloudPlatform/cloud-deploy-samples/custom-targets/git-ops/quickstart/QUICKSTART.md

 In this quickstart you will:

-1. Create a Github repository and a Personal Access Token to give a service account access to the repository.
+1. Create a GitHub repository and a Personal Access Token to give a service account access to the repository.
 2. Define a Cloud Deploy delivery pipeline, custom target type for Git, and two targets (dev and prod).
 3. Create a Cloud Deploy release and rollout to write the rendered manifest to the Git repository under a `dev` path in the `deploy` branch and create a pull request to the `main` branch.
 4. Promote the release to deploy the rendered manifest to the Git repository under a `prod` path in the `deploy` branch and create a pull request to the `main` branch.